bpaquet/pcap_tools/README.markdown

 ### Extract http calls

-This function extract http calls from an http stream, returned from the `extract_tcp_streams` function.
+This function extract http calls from a tcp stream, returned from the `extract_tcp_streams` function.

     http_calls = PcapTools::extract_http_calls(stream)

 `http_calls` is an array of `http_call`.

-An `http_call` is an array of two object
+A `http_call` is an array of two objects :

 * The http request, an instance of `Net::HTTPRequest`, eg `Net::HTTPGet` or `Net::HTTPPost`.
 You can use this object like any http request of [std lib `net/http`](http://www.ruby-doc.org/stdlib/libdoc/net/http/rdoc/index.html)
-  * `req.path` : get the uri
+  * `req.path` : get the request path
   * `req['User-Agent']` : get the User-Agent
   * `req.body` : get the request body
   * ...
-* The http response, an instance of `Net::HTTPResponse`, eg `Net::HTTPOk` or `Net::HTTPMovedPermanently  You can use this object like any http response of [std lib `net/http`](http://www.ruby-doc.org/stdlib/libdoc/net/http/rdoc/index.html)
+* The http response, an instance of `Net::HTTPResponse`, eg `Net::HTTPOk` or `Net::HTTPMovedPermanently`.
+You can use this object like any http response of [std lib `net/http`](http://www.ruby-doc.org/stdlib/libdoc/net/http/rdoc/index.html)
-  * `resp.code` : get the return code
+  * `resp.code` : get the http return code
   * `resp['User-Agent']` : get the User-Agent
   * `resp.body` : get the request body
   * ...